learnk8s/learnk8s.io/src/custom-authentication/content.md

 }
 ```

-Note that the actual response of the above command is compresses on a single line — but you can pipe the ouput to [`jq`](https://stedolan.github.io/jq/) to nicely format it as shown above:
+Note that the actual response that yout get with the above command is rendered as a single line — but you can pipe the ouput to [`jq`](https://stedolan.github.io/jq/) to nicely format it as shown above:

 ```terminal|command=1|title=bash
 curl -k -X POST -d @tokenreview.json https://<AUTHN-EXTERNAL-IP> | jq
 ```

-The response object is a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1beta1-authentication-k8s-io) object — as expected by the Kubernetes API sever.
+As you can see, the response object is a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1beta1-authentication-k8s-io) object — as expected by the Kubernetes API sever.

-Furhermore, this TokenReview object has the Status.Authenticated field set to `true` and the Status.User field set to the user identity `alice` of the identified user.
+Furhermore, the TokenReview object has the Status.Authenticated field set to `true` and the Status.User field set to the user identity of the identified user `alice`.

-This means that the authentication service successfully verified the token that you submitted and associated with the user Alice.
+_This means that the authentication service successfully verified the token that you submitted and associated it with the user `alice`._

+If you want, you can repeat the request with an invalid token, such as `alice:wrongpassword` — in that case, the returned TokenReview object should have an empty Status field, indicating that the verification of the token failed.

-_Your webhook token authentication service works and is ready to be used by Kubernetes!_
+All of that indicates that your webhook token authentication service works as expected.

+_It is ready to be used by Kubernetes!_

+The next step is to create the Kubernetes cluster.

 ## Creating the Kubernetes cluster

+In this section, you will create a Kubernetes cluster and configure it to use the webhook token authentication service that you deployed in the previous section.

+For the sake of this tutorial, you will just create a very small Kubernetes cluster consisting of a single node.

+_The configuration of the Webhook Token authentication plugin is the same, no matter what's the size of the cluster._

+You will create this cluster with [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

-Create a compute instance for the single-node Kubernetes cluster:
+Start by creating a new GCP compute instance for the single node of your cluster:

 ```terminal|command=1-5|title=bash
 gcloud compute instances create k8s \